shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

     ![Screenshot of the vm-created status.](Images/hol3-e4-s13.png "vm-created status")

-   <validation step="f44dc9dc-f959-4f70-9cbd-09949f72c0fb" />

   > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Click on validate button.
+  - Click on validate button.
-   > - If you receive a success message, you can proceed to the next task.
+  - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+   <validation step="f44dc9dc-f959-4f70-9cbd-09949f72c0fb" />

 **Summary:** In this exercise, you explored how to fail over on-premises physical servers that are replicating to Azure with Azure Site Recovery.
 After you've failed over, you fail back from Azure to your on-premises site when it's available.